avently/evraon-website/pages/en/docs.md

 - you can add hundres of exchange's account and to switch between them quickly
 - you can add hundres of servers and to switch between them quickly
 - there are multiple skins inside the app.
 One of them made for an Amoled screen
-- orderBook was made for scalpers - long press on the price you are interested in to place an order and double press on it to place a stop order.
+- order book was made for scalpers - long press on the price you are interested in to place an order and double press on it to place a stop order
+- order book Pro (only for professionals) with ability to place/cancel/edit order in one click or swipe!

 Ok, let's go to the next chapter of our documentation.